Dark Passage (film): Plot

-Convicted wife-killer Vincent Parry escapes from San Quentin Prison and evades police by hitching a ride with a passing motorist.
-Already suspicious of Parry's appearance, its driver hears a radio news report about an escaped convict; Parry resorts to beating him unconscious.
-Wealthy dilettante Irene Jansen, a passing stranger, picks up Parry and smuggles him past a police roadblock into San Francisco.
-She offers him shelter in her apartment while she goes to buy him some new clothes.
+Convicted wife-killer Vincent Parry escapes from San Quentin Prison in a metal laundry barrel and evades police by hitching a ride with a passing motorist.
+Already suspicious of Parry's appearance, the motorist hears a radio news report about an escaped convict; Parry resorts to beating him unconscious.
+Wealthy dilettante Irene Jansen, a stranger, picks up Parry and smuggles him past a police roadblock into San Francisco.
+She offers him shelter in her apartment while she buys him new clothes.

-Irene's acquaintance Madge comes by Irene's apartment, but Parry turns her away.
-A former romantic interest whom Parry had spurned, Madge testified at his trial out of spite, claiming that his dying wife identified him as the killer.
-Later Irene explains that she had followed Parry's case with interest and that she believes Parry is innocent.
-Her own father had been falsely convicted of murder, and since then she has taken an interest in such miscarriages of justice.
+Meanwhile, Irene's acquaintance, Madge, knocks at the door, but Parry turns her away by yelling through the unopen door.
+A former friend of Parry's wife, romantically spurned by him, Madge had testified spitefully at his trial, claiming his dying wife identified him as the killer.
+On her return, Irene is alarmed that Parry had spoken to Madge.
+Irene explains that she followed Parry's case with interest, believing him innocent.
+After her own father had been falsely convicted of murder, she took an interest in miscarriages of justice.
+Hearing of Parry's escape on the radio, she had purposefully set out to find him.

-Parry leaves but is recognized by his cab driver, Sam, who proves sympathetic and gives him the name of a plastic surgeon who can change his appearance.
+Wearing his new clothes, Parry leaves but is recognized by a cab driver, Sam, who proves sympathetic and takes him to a plastic surgeon who can change his appearance.
 Parry arranges to stay with a friend, George, during his recuperation from surgery.
-When Parry returns to George's apartment he finds him murdered.
-Parry retreats to Irene's apartment, who nurses him through his recuperation.
-He learns that his fingerprints were found on George's trumpet and he is wanted for murder.
+On returning to George's apartment, Parry finds George murdered.
+He takes refuge again with Irene, who nurses him through his recuperation.
+Parry's fingerprints are found on George's trumpet, and he is wanted for another murder.

-Irene is called upon by Madge and Madge’s ex-fiancé Bob, who is romantically interested in Irene.
-Madge is worried that Parry will kill her for testifying against him, and asks to stay with Irene for protection.
-While Parry overhears from the bedroom, Irene insists that Madge leave.
-Before she does, Madge intentionally reveals in front of Bob that Irene recently had a male guest.
-More disgusted with Madge’s behavior than learning of a new romantic rival, Bob drags her hastily off.
+Madge and her ex-fiancé Bob, who is romantically interested in Irene, visit while Parry hides in the bedroom.
+While Parry overhears, Madge asks to stay with Irene for protection, worried that Parry will kill her for testifying against him.
+Irene insists that Madge leave.
+Maliciously, Madge intentionally reveals to Bob that Irene recently had a male guest.
+More disgusted with Madge's behavior than learning of a romantic rival, Bob drags Madge hastily off.